 Passiflora species are classified as part of the Passifloraceae family and are all in the genus Passiflora.
 Linnaeus (1753) named 24 species.
 Killip (1938) split Passiflora into 22 subgenera naming 355 species.
 Later Feuillet and MacDougal (2003) introduced a simplified infrageneric classification of only four subgenera, namely Astrophea, Deidamioides, Decaloba and Passiflora.

-A List of Species Classified According to MacDougal and Feuillet - a visual representation by Luis Lopes.
+A List of species classified according to MacDougal and Feuillet - a visual representation by Dr Luís Lopes.
 2012.

 * The List of Passiflora species by Yero R. Kuethe based on data from the MBG Tropicos site.